BernieWhite/DevOpsKitDsc/docs/feature-details.md

 The following sections decribe DOKD features that enhance use of PowerShell Desired State Configuration (DSC).

+## Collections

+### Group configuration and nodes

+DOKD uses collections, which is a pairing of a configuration script and one or more node configurations.
+Because collection are paired in advance, you can call them repatably by name.

 ## Build

 ### Incremental build